dappjumper/simple-plainjs-apicaller-promises/README.md

     /** Response gotten as JSON**/
   })
   .catch((potentialResponse)=>{
-    /** Error in request or response not JSON, if so pontentialResponse contains the response as string **/ })
+    /** Error in request or response not JSON, if so potentialResponse contains the response as string **/ })
 ```